mohamedsabil83/filament-hijri-picker/README.md

 composer require mohamedsabil83/filament-hijri-picker
 ```

+## Usage

-That is it.
-Now, you can use it as you do with the default [Filament Date/DateTime picker](https://filamentphp.com/docs/2.x/forms/fields#date-time-picker)
+You can use it as you do with the default [Filament Date/DateTime picker](https://filamentphp.com/docs/2.x/forms/fields#date-time-picker).

 ## Testing